davidgomes343/SSPOR_CNN/README.txt

+Any use of this work must cite the article:

+D. Gomes, A. Espírito Santo, and J. Páscoa, “Theoretical Framework and Use of Cnn Reconstruction With Optimal Sparse Sensor Placement in a Flow Field,” International Mechanical Engineering Congress & Exposition® 2024, Nov.
+2024

 Instructions and Summary of the Model

 1st Step: Install necessary packages as instructed in the initial cells, then import the required libraries.